 The public ferry departs from the canal next to Boat Jetty Road.
 Take boat no. S41 or S42, a double-decker.
 Cost: 50 rupees roundtrip per person.
 Pay cash on board.

 Kerala Kayaking offers affordable daily kayaking trips through the backwaters that run either 4, 7 or 10 hours, as well as multiday tour packages.
 Email Binu for rates, and don’t forget to tell him that Mike and Tara sent you!.
 Disclosure: We received a tour discount from Kerala Kayaking in exchange for sharing our experience.
-All thoughts and opinions are entirely our own. .
+As always, all thoughts and opinions are entirely our own.
+Binu is a great guide and we would absolutely recommend this tour and do it again!